simplybusiness/rutabaga/README.md

 Other than these differences, Rutabaga is a tiny shim over Turnip and all features will work as expected.

 * Turnip looks anywhere below the `spec` directory for `.feature` files.
 Rutabaga will only load `.feature` files from below the `spec/features` directory in the old way.
-This is to avoid conflicts with `.feature` files that are loaded from `_spec.rb` files.
+This avoids conflicts with `.feature` files that are loaded from `_spec.rb` files.

 ## Why?

+* Document business rules in Gherkin/Turnip/Cucumber human readable language
+* Test those rules whereever/however appropriate (not just through Capybara/black box)
+* Use the full power of RSpec (so being able to describe a class and then test it)

-The fundamental purpose of Turnip/Cucumber is to document the system in end-user readable form.
+From my point of view, the fundamental purpose of Turnip/Cucumber is to document the system in end-user readable form.
+It is not just to do integration tests.

 The most important functionality in a system is the business rules.
 These range from what appears on a page, to complex rules around when emails should be sent to who.
-For example, we've written Gherkin tests for what amount to charge a customer when they change what's covered on their insurance policy.
+For example, we've written Gherkin tests to test premium changes when a customer changes their insurance coverage.

-Those rules are often implemented in a Model, a lib class, or some other specific class in the system, especially if the application is well modularized.
+These rules are often implemented in a Model, a lib class, or some other specific class in the system, especially if the application is well modularized.

 In any case, business rules are usually implemented somewhere inside a class tested by a unit test.
 I want to get those business rules tested in Cucumber/Turnip without having to go through the whole system, and without having to have duplicate tests, one inside my rspec and another inside my features.

 My goal is to test just the business rule, in Turnip, and not the login, the html, the steps to get there, etc. That way, when the rule changes, I change the Turnip, the test code and the class in question.
 My test is not affected by wider ranging changes, and therefore less brittle.
-(This should all be familiar territory.)
 I guess, in that sense, the code runs at the unit code level, but is an acceptance test.

 ## Contributing